 According to another recent study, psychologists from Middlesex University and the University of Surrey found that when presented with descriptions of women taken from men’s magazines, and comments about women made by convicted rapists, most people who took part in the study could not correctly guess who said what.

-Even worse, when men involved with the study were asked which quotes they agreed with, they were actually more likely to agree with the rapist quotes.
+Even worse, when the men involved with the study were asked which quotes they agreed with, they were actually more likely to agree with the rapists’ quotes.

 Why does any of this matter?
 Because language is often reflexive of inner beliefs.
 So when the normalization or trivialization of rape or sexual assault—or abusive attitudes toward women in general—through misogynistic language are packaged and sold as scintillating sexual fantasies to countless consumers, these toxic ideas about women are further ingrained and accepted.